Special Education Labels: The 13 IDEA Disability Categories

 A Case Against Labels

 To check myself and see if it was only me who thought labels weren't a good thing, I reached out to a former colleague.
 My Really Smart Friend Candace sees both sides.
-Candace is an amazing woman!
-Her energy is always fantastic and she lights up any room she enters.
-Candace never WALKS into a room-she bursts in, bringing her zest and joie de vivre with her wherever she goes.
-This person's perspective matters to me.
-Candace has been teaching for about 10 years and has a good understanding of this issue since she and her family have been engaged with the Special Needs community at the local, state, and national level for the majority of Candace's life.
-They're in it and they're committed to making the world a better place.
+She has been teaching for about 10 years, and she and her family have been engaged with the Special Needs community at the local, state, and national level for most of her life.

 "I have never been a fan of labeling because I believe that categorizing abilities goes hand in hand with labeling.
 This tends to cause some educators to approach students from a deficit model, whether they intend to or not.
-Now, I do understand the point of labeling in terms of being able to understand what needs a student may have based on a larger diagnosis, which can be leveraged to best support the learner.
+Now, I do understand the point of labeling in terms of being able to understand what needs a student may have based on a larger diagnosis.
 In an ideal world, the diagnosis would come along with recommendations or a checklist to support the learner.
 Picture this -- in addition to the IEP or 504 Plan (if the student has one), the educator is given a checklist/quick tips sheet which notes key supports to put into place for the learner and also provides the strengths of the learner.
-I think those pieces are more important than the traditional label and that's where I'd love to see the conversation vs. a focus on the challenges or generalizing all learners with these varying abilities."
+I think those pieces are more important than the traditional label, and that's where I'd love to see the conversation vs. a focus on the challenges or generalizing all learners with these varying abilities."

 Nailed it.